x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/infrastructure-permissions.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 3646a4e8-36b2-41fb-89a4-79b0963fcb11
-description: "Summary: Learn about permissions that are required to perform tasks to configure various components of Exchange Server 2016 or 2019."
+description: "Summary: Learn about permissions that are required to perform tasks to configure various components of Exchange Server 2016 or Exchange Server 2019."
 ---

 # Exchange infrastructure and PowerShell permissions